Matrix De Rham complex and quantum A-infinity algebras: The vector space .

-Here $k\mathbf{[}\mathbb{S}_{n}]$ is the group algebra of the symmetric group $\mathbb{S}_{n}$, and $\mathbb{S}_{n}$ acts on $k[\mathbb{S}_{n}]$ by conjugation.
+Here, $k\mathbf{[}\mathbb{S}_{n}]$ is the group algebra of the symmetric group $\mathbb{S}_{n}$, and $\mathbb{S}_{n}$ acts on $k[\mathbb{S}_{n}]$ by conjugation.

-Odd symmetric scalar product on $V$ defines the differential on $F$ \cite{B1} , which equipes $F$ with the Batalin-Vilkovisky algebra structure.
-Below I shall use the invariant theory approach to cyclic homology (\cite{FT},\cite {L} and references therein) in order to represent this differential on $F$ via $GL-$invariant geometry on the affine spaces $gl(N|N)\otimes \Pi V$ .
+The odd symmetric scalar product on $V$ defines a differential on $F$, \cite {B1}, which equips $F$ with the Batalin-Vilkovisky algebra structure.
+My aim below is to use the invariant theory approach to cyclic homology (\cite{FT}, \cite{L} and references therein) in order to represent this differential on $ F$ via $gl(N|N)-$invariant geometry on the affine spaces $gl(N|N)\otimes \Pi V$ .
+First, I start by interpreting $F$ as the space of $gl(N|\widetilde{N})$ -invariant symmetric tensors on $gl(N|\widetilde{N})\otimes \Pi V$.

 Let $U$ be a $\mathbb{Z}/2\mathbb{Z}$-graded vector space.
 There is the natural left group $\mathbb{S}_{n}$-action on $U^{\otimes n}$ via

 where $(-1)^{\epsilon _{K}}$ is the standard Koszul sign, which is equal in this case to